Bob Mackie: Personal life

+Marriage and relationships

 On March 14, 1960, Mackie married LuLu Porter (née Marianne Wolford), a singer and actress, and later an acting teacher.
 The couple divorced in 1963.
-They had a son, Robert Gordon Mackie, Jr. (known as "Robin"),.
-Robin, a makeup artist, died in 1993 at the age of 33 of an AIDS-related illness, predeceasing his parents.
+They had a son, Robert Gordon Mackie Jr. (known as Robin).
+Robin, a makeup artist, died in 1993 at the age of 33 of an HIV/AIDS-related illness due to drug use, predeceasing his parents.
+Mackie and Porter remained very close throughout the years and later discovered that they shared a granddaughter, with whom they enjoyed a close relationship and two great-grandchildren.

-Beginning in 1963, Mackie's significant other was costume designer Ray Aghayan, whom Mackie worked with as an assistant.
+Beginning in 1963, Mackie's significant other was costume designer Ray Aghayan, with whom Mackie worked as an assistant.
 The two worked together through the 1970s, as well as having separate clients.
 They remained together until Aghayan's death in 2011.

+Death

+Mackie died from pneumonia at a hospital in Palm Springs, California, on September 14, 2026, at the age of 87.